-"Until recently, Raman scattering has remained separate and removed from the proliferation of insights that the scanned probe microscopies can give," says Aaron Lewis, president of Nanonics Imaging, an Israel-based firm that was the first to see the potential of such integration (www.nanonics.co.il).
-"Without this integration of the systems, investigating a sample with scanned probe microscopy required removing the sample from the micro-Raman spectrometer.
-This meant that the exact region that was being interrogated by Raman could not be effectively correlated with the chosen SPM imaging technique.
+"Until recently Raman scattering has remained separate and removed from the proliferation of insights that the scanned probe microscopies can give" says Aaron Lewis President of Nanonics Imaging which was the first to see the potential of such integration.
+"Without this integration of the systems investigating a sample with scanned probe microscopy required removing the sample from the micro-Raman spectrometer.
+This meant that the exact region that was being interrogated by Raman could not be effectively correlated with the chosen SPM imaging technique."

-"Another aspect of optical integration is that SPMs can measure forces, but they cannot measure distribution of light in micro-lasers, silicon-based wave guides, fluorescently stained biological materials, etc. For example, there are many important advances occurring in the application of photonics to silicon structures and plasmonic metals.
-In the past, these photonic structures were in the micrometer range; now they are nanometric."
+"Another aspect of optical integration is that SPMs can measure forces but they cannot measure distribution of light in micro-lasers silicon-based wave guides fluorescently stained biological materials etc." explains Lewis.
+"For example there are many important advances occurring in the application of photonics to silicon structures and plasmonic metals.
+In the past these photonic structures were in the micrometer range now they are nanometric."

-The Nanonics platform can be used for structural and photonic characterization, as well as the structural and chemical characterization that is available with AFM and Raman integration.
+The Nanonics platform can be used for structural and photonic characterization as well as the structural and chemical characterization that is available with AFM and Raman integration.

-For these applications, Nanonics Imaging is the innovator of AFM and NSOM systems, including dual tip/sample scanning AFM systems; the industry's first NSOM-AFM cryogenic systems; integrated Raman-AFM systems; and multi-probe AFM and SEM-AFM systems.
+For these applications Nanonics Imaging is the innovator of AFM and NSOM systems including dual tip/sample scanning AFM systems the industry's first NSOM-AFM cryogenic systems integrated Raman-AFM systems multiprobe AFM and SEM-AFM systems.
 The company also holds patents to the largest range of unique nano-probes.
-These probes form a NanoToolKit for unique characterization platforms with a variety of tasks, such as for nano-photonics, plasmonics, nano-chemical imaging and even nano-chemical deposition based on its singular NanoFountainPen technology.
-The company is focused on full integration of AFM technology with optics, chemical imaging and other analytical tools.
+These probes form a NanoToolKit for its unique characterization platforms with a variety of tasks such as for nanophotonics plasmonics nanochemical imaging and even nanochemical deposition based on its singular NanoFountainPen technology.
+The company is focused on full integration of AFM technology with optics chemical imaging and other analytical tools.